tgalinis2020/cen4010-s21-g01/server/api/v1/lib/Graph/README.md

-# Graph: A library for managing API resources
+# Resource Graph: A framework for managing API resources

+Author: Thomas Galinis

 At first, the API's resource routes were mapped by hand.
 After realizing how many routes to resources and their corresponding relationships